Research Interests of Alan Robock

 NUCLEAR WINTER

-Collaborators: Ben Kravitz (Indiana University), Lili Xia and Brendan Clark (Rutgers University), Simone Tilmes (NCAR), Daniele Visioni (Cornell University), Jonas Jägermeyr (Columbia University), and Haynes Stephens (University of Chicago)
+Collaborators: Ben Kravitz (Indiana University), Lili Xia and Brendan Clark (Rutgers University), Simone Tilmes (NCAR), Daniele Visioni (Cornell University), and Jonas Jägermeyr amd Jyoti Singh (Columbia University)

 Funded by NSF and SilverLining, we are evaluating the efficacy and consequences of proposed schemes to reduce incoming solar radiation to counteract global warming by injecting aerosol particles into the stratosphere or brightening marine clouds.
 Our recent papers describe climate model simulations and the benefits, risks, and costs of stratospheric geoengineering, and the agricultural impacts of geoengineering.
 Visit our Rutgers Impact Studies of Climate Intervention (RISCI) lab and http://climate.envsci.rutgers.edu/GeoMIP/ for the Geoengineering Model Intercomparison Project (GeoMIP).